department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 - Access military commissaries or exchanges, **or**
 - Present as a form of identification at the airport, **or**
 - Check into a VA hospital, **or**
-- Show proof of retirement from the Armed Forces, **or**
+- Show as proof of retirement from the Armed Forces, **or**
-- Show proof of wartime service to get a special license plate from the Department of Motor Vehicles
+- Show as proof of wartime service to get a special license plate from the Department of Motor Vehicles

 </div>
 </li>